ckeditor/ckeditor5/packages/ckeditor5-ckbox/docs/features/ckbox.md

 ## Demo

-Use the open file manager toolbar button {@icon @ckeditor/ckeditor5-ckbox/theme/icons/browse-files.svg Open file manager} to open the CKBox dialog window.
-Then select an image and click the Choose button.
-The selected image will appear in the content.
+To upload a file using CKBox, use the open file manager toolbar button {@icon @ckeditor/ckeditor5-ckbox/theme/icons/browse-files.svg Open file manager}.
 You can choose more than one file at a time.
-Play around, changing the alignment and size of the images.
-See more instructions below the demo.
+See detailed instructions in the demo below.

-Please observe that the usual image icon {@icon @ckeditor/ckeditor5-core/theme/icons/image.svg Insert image} will now also upload images into the CKBox file manager.
-They will be accesible from the management panel.
+Note that the image toolbar button {@icon @ckeditor/ckeditor5-core/theme/icons/image.svg Insert image} will now also upload images into the CKBox file manager.
+You can access them from the management panel.

 {@snippet features/ckbox}